keirthana/anbox-cloud-docs/tutorial/getting-started.md

 ## Test the virtual device

 You can test the virtual device by connecting to it from your local machine and mirroring its screen.
 To do so, use the `scrcpy` tool.
-See {ref}`sec-access-instance-scrcpy` for more detailed instructions.

 If you do not have `scrcpy` installed on your local machine, enter the following command to install it: